cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/05 Form Helpers and Showing Errors.md

 # Form Helpers and Showing Errors

-<p class="intro">Wheels ties your application's forms together with your model layer elegantly.
-With Wheels form conventions, you'll find yourself spending less time writing repetitive markup to display forms and error messages.</p>
+*Wheels ties your application's forms together with your model layer elegantly.
+With Wheels form conventions, you'll find yourself spending less time writing repetitive markup to display forms and error messages.*

 The majority of applications are not all about back-end.
 There is a great deal of work to perform on the front-end as well.
 It can be argued that most of your users will think of the interface _as_ the application.